 The Town of Chase City recently invested in Smart Meters, replacing all their old water meters that had to be manually read.
 The software accompanying the meters can automatically flag water usage outside of normal usage ranges or the constant flow of water, both of which help with early leak detection.
 In the past leaks could have gone for up to a month undetected, resulting in not only increased water loss but damage to structures.
-The change has been dramatic, as Town used to spend around 4 1⁄2 days manually reading meters, entering the handwritten readings into computer software, and generating and mailing water bills.
-With the new Smart Meters they have been able to cut that time down to 1 day.
+The change has been dramatic, as the Town used to spend approximately 4 1⁄2 days manually reading meters, entering the handwritten readings into computer software, and generating and mailing water bills.
+With the new Smart Meters the whole process has been cut down to 1 day.
 Staff can now allocate that saved time to other projects and tasks throughout the Town.